gritsly/quantZone/README.md

   - "*COIN_OS" - 0 - internal variable for bot
   - "!COIN_Total" - your total amount of coin, ftx or otherwise you want to track
   - "COIN_BAG" - 9999999999 - very high amount above your holdings
+  - "@COIN_avbp" - 0 if you have 0 holdings, your estimated average buy price of this coin if you have holdings
 - Initialize global vars:
   - "!USD_Total" - your total amount of dry powder (recomputed every hour by attached initVar rule)
   - "!DCA_Speed" - how much of your dry powder you want to spend daily - f.eg 3% = !DCA_Speed:0.03